alpha-dragon-org/project-transfer/README.md

 The project creators are open to any interested developers who want to explore ideas, backgrounds, and future directions.

-The project Safes will expand to include any new project administrators after discussion, and the project creators will settle on a fee cap before leaving the project.
+The project Safes will expand to include the new project developers and the project creators will settle on a fee cap before leaving.
 All governance, infrastructure, repositories, and community accounts will be transferred over to the new development team.

 Project assets include: